patrick-llgc/Learning-Deep-Learning/paper_notes/cam2bev.md

 The proposed uNetXST architecture transforms four perspective semantic segmented images into one aggregated BEV semantic segmentation image.

+In [Learning to look around objects](learning_to_look_around_objects.md), the network is explicitly supervised to hallucinate, whereas [Cam2BEV](cam2bev.md) eliminates the occlude regions in order to make the problem better posed.

 #### Key ideas
 - **View transformation**: IPM
 	- Homography image: IPM of semantic segmentation results and concatenated into a 360 deg BEV image.